plshelpidkwhatimdoing/gallerydlmanpage/gallery-dl.md

 Note that that this switch will still create a subfolder for its respective site.

-For example downloading from twitter and using "-d ." will put the downloads in "{current directory}/twitter/{persons username}"
+For example downloading from twitter and using "-d ." will put the downloads in "current directory/twitter/{persons username}"

 If you want to avoid that, use "-D / \--directory" instead.